EspressoLogicCafe/CALiveAPICreatorAdminCLI/docs/gateway.md

     -h, --help             output usage information
-    --ident [ident]        The ident for the saved gateway definition --name [name]          The name for the gateway definition --username [name]      The username for the gateway --password [password]  The gateway password.
+    --ident [ident]        The ident for the saved gateway definition --gatgeway_name [name] The name for the gateway definition --username [name]      The username for the gateway --password [password]  The gateway password.
     --hostname [server]    The gateway server hostname or IP